brunocitoni/Mods/DreamQuest/README.md

 - 📝 Fixed incorrect *Discharge* card description.

 [KeyboardMovement.dll] (Work in Progress)
-- 🎮 Enables dungeon movement using WASD or arrow keys.
+- 🎮 Enables dungeon movement and opening features using WASD or arrow keys and Space.
-- 🎮 Enables opening dungeon features with the Space key.
+- 🎮 Enables moving in popups and menus using WASD or arrow keys and selecting highlighted buttons with space.
-- 🎮 Enables some control over battles using keyboard.
+- 🎮 Enables some control over battles using WASD, LeftShift and Space.
 - 🚧 Ideally working towards complete keyboard and controller support.

 [AutoEndBattle.dll]